-After 15 minutes driving around for coffee I said “this is rediculous” and decided to head to the airport which was about 25 miles away.
+After 15 minutes driving around for coffee I said, “this is ridiculous” and decided to head to the airport which was about 25 miles away.
 By the time I hit Highway 121 traffic was crawling at 8am and long story short, by the time I got to the rental car agency I knew I wasn’t going to make it but for some reason I kept rushing.
-I got on the rental car shuttle and about half way to the airport realized I still had my sunglasses on and had left my eyeglasses in the rental car.
-Fantastic, OK so I can’t find coffee, I”m missing my flight, and I left my eyeglasses behind.
+I got on the rental car shuttle and about halfway to the airport realized I still had my sunglasses on and had left my eyeglasses in the rental car.
+Fantastic, OK, so I can’t find coffee, I”m missing my flight, and I left my eyeglasses behind.
 “This is the start of a fantastic day” I said.

 The nice lady then left the office and walked with me downstairs until we located the car in a stall.
-Wouldn’t you know it, the glasses were nowhere in sight.
-She got back on her walkie talkie and it was confirmed that nobody has turned anything in.
-Regardless we went back upstairs to check the office at the return area and in office #1 nothing.
-Upon going into office #2 she did a quick look around and was about to say “nope nothing here either” before I snuck my head in and saw my glass case sitting on the counter.
+Wouldn’t you know it, the glasses were nowhere in sight?
+She got back on her walkie-talkie, and it was confirmed that nobody has turned anything in.
+Regardless, we went back upstairs to check the office at the return area and in office #1 nothing.
+Upon going into office #2 she did a brief look around and was about to say “nope nothing here either” before I snuck my head in and saw my glass case sitting on the counter.
 I have never been so happy to see my glasses, I thought I’d be wearing sunglasses all day until I could get to an optometrist tomorrow.
 I thanked the lady profusely and returned to the airport.

 I’ve never missed a flight before, so this is a new experience, a new adventure.
 Wish me luck…long story short and lesson learned is to not rush and if you have to rush, keep asking yourself “am I missing anything”?

 ** Update – Didn’t get on the first flight via stand-by, so I am now confirmed on a flight getting in @ 6:50pm.